-Discussions of Minolta often point to the company’s history of innovation (a tradition that Minolta’s successor, Sony, has maintained) and the XD was, indeed, an innovative camera when it was launched in 1977.
+Discussions of Minolta often point to the company’s history of innovation (a tradition that Minolta’s successor, Sony, has maintained) and the XD was indeed an innovative camera when it was launched in 1977.
 The shutter priority semi automatic exposure system first appeared in a mainstream SLR camera in 1965 with the launch of the Konica Auto-Reflex.
-Some years later, in 1971, Pentax launched the first aperture priority SLR, the Electro Spotmatic.
+Some years later in 1971 Pentax launched the first aperture priority SLR, the Electro Spotmatic.
 Minolta’s innovation with the XD was to create the first SLR with both shutter and aperture priority modes.
-While Canon is credited with introducing the first programme mode in 1978 with the A-1, the XD also had a rudimentary kind of programme mode linked to the shutter priority mode.
+While Canon is credited with introducing the first program mode in 1978 with the A-1, the XD also had a rudimentary kind of program mode linked to the shutter priority mode.
 There is of course a fully metered manual mode available.

-Metering on the XD is through the lens, full aperture centre weighted using an a Silicon Photo Diode — the first Minolta to use this type of cell.
-Neither the brochure nor the manual offer more specific information regarding the weighting of the metering, though it is presumably similar to the typical 60–40 pattern found on most other SLR’s of the time.
+Metering on the XD is through the lens, full aperture, centre-weighted using a Silicon Photo Diode — the first Minolta to use this type of cell.
+Neither the brochure nor the manual offer more specific information regarding the metering, though it is presumably similar to the typical 60–40 pattern found on most other SLRs of the time.
 The XD also introduced another new Minolta feature, ‘Final Check Metering’.
 As well as taking a reading with the aperture fully open, another reading is taken when the aperture stops down just before the shutter opens.
 Minolta described this as providing ‘maximum fail-safe accuracy’.

 In shutter priority mode the aperture is still displayed bottom centre since it is read directly off the lens via a small window in the prism.
-To the right of this the chosen shutter speed is shown and the display on the right now shows the aperture range with the camera’s selection indicated by the LED’s.
-That rudimentary programme mode I mentioned earlier takes effect if the chosen shutter speed requires an aperture settings beyond the limits of the attached lens.
-In this instance the over- or under- exposure indicator will light up, but if you do not make the necessary adjustment then the camera will automatically adjust the shutter speed to ensure proper exposure.
-It’s clearly a very basic function and one onethat would not be regularly required (assuming a minimally competent photographer), but it was interesting in its time as a pointer to the ongoing development of automatic exposure control.
+Next to this the chosen shutter speed is shown and the display on the right now shows the aperture range with the camera’s selection indicated by the LEDs.
+That rudimentary program mode I mentioned earlier takes effect if the chosen shutter speed requires an aperture settings beyond the limits of the attached lens.
+In this instance the over- or under- exposure indicator will light up, but if you don’t make the necessary adjustment the camera will automatically adjust the shutter speed to ensure proper exposure.
+It’s clearly a very basic function and one that would not be regularly required (assuming a minimally competent photographer), but it was interesting in its time as a pointer to the ongoing development of automatic exposure control.

 Exposure compensation of + or – two stops is available.
 Even though the adjustment lever only offers click stops at each full stop setting (that is, -1, -2, +1, +2) the manual does say that ‘the index may be set at intermediate positions’.